dustinpfister/blog_posts/_posts/js-document-title.md

 ## 1 - The basics of the document title property

 In this section I will be starting out with just some very basic examples of the document title property.
-I wil be keeping these examples very basic here, but I assume that you have at least some background when it comes to [getting started with javaScript](/2018/11/27/js-document-title/).
+This will just be a few quick hello world style examples before moving on to some more advanced examples of the use of the title property in later sections in this post.
+I will be keeping these examples very basic here, but I assume that you have at least some background when it comes to [getting started with javaScript](/2018/11/27/js-document-title/).

 ### 1.1 - The source code examples in this post are on Github